Mission and Vision

 all who celebrate this welcome statement and all who fear it – are welcome here.

-For these are all of the things that make you who you are: the person God loves.
 Come as you are and be celebrated for who you are.
-The time is now.
 Your place is here.
-Bethlehem Lutheran Church is an all inclusive church.
+Bethlehem Lutheran is an All are Welcome church.

 A Brief History of Bethlehem Lutheran Church